Charles Wagley: Contributions

 Wagley would borrow expound on the concept of area studies in an influential paper presented at one of the first social science meetings devoted to the Caribbean region.
 Titled “Plantation America: A Culture Sphere,” Wagley’s short paper sets forth a number of criteria used to establish varying “culture spheres” as frames of reference.
 The idea was central to redistributing area studies in the New World, and divided it up into three culture spheres: Euro-America, Indo-America, and Plantation-America.

 The criteria Wagley used to categorize these spheres demonstrates a new research design in American anthropology.
 Taking into account geography, the environment, linguistic material, local and specific histories, and especially modes of production, Wagley belonged to a generation of academics which united British social anthropology and American cultural anthropology.

 For the Caribbean, at least, this shift is important.
 Until then, British social science of the Caribbean and West Indies followed a modified version of structural-functionalism known as cultural pluralism.
 This theoretical stance had popular support among West Indian intellectuals and Independence movements, but was seen by others as a justification for racism between ethnic groups through the denial of class conflicts and class dynamics among ethnic groups.
 As a result, cultural pluralist thinkers were reluctant to consider modes of production or economic histories on par with social institutions such as marriage or religion.
 With the idea of “culture sphere,” the work of Wagley, along with Steward, Sidney Mintz, Eric Wolf, and others, helped construct a much more comparative approach for Caribbean studies.

+In recent years, Wagley's 1959 paper on what he cleverly dubbed 'Social Race' has come to be recognised as a truly pioneering contribution to the comparative study of ethnoracial domination in the Americas.
+Wagley noted the variety of criteria around which 'races' were imagined across this vast region (variously stressing descent, appearance and social behaviour) and he showed how these different ideas of 'social race' correspond to divergent social structures: 'racial' groups could be found in the US where they sustained segregation.
+By contrast, in various Latin American contexts he identified race as a system for classifying individuals, and there race appeared more malleable a category than in the US.